How Retail Industry Data and Geospatial Analysis Are Used to Gain Customer Insights and Drive Growth

 Take Advantage of Geospatial Data for Your Site Selection

 There are two types of site selection; one that involves existing store locations and a second one that analyzes the potential locations for a new store.
-Site selection with existing stores may result in recommendations for their renovation, reconstruction, relocation or closure.
+Site selection with existing stores may result in recommendations for renovation, reconstruction, relocation, or closure.

 In some sectors, competition is essential to make sure the location attracts more customers.
 Customers often want to visit several stores on a shopping outing, to enjoy the activity and see a variety of products.
 In that situation, stores benefit from proximity to each other and can even be complementary to each other.

 In other categories, retailers may want to be as far away as possible from competitors and be in a separate area.
 Some supermarket chains, for example, will buy the most suitable locations, to stop competitors from having access to them, even if they don’t build on the site themselves.

 Depending on your type of products or services, certain categories of points of interest might be beneficial for your site location.
 If you know that a specific customer segment is particularly interested in a POI (Point of Interest) type, it will help you map out the area containing the most of this POI.
 POIs can range from parking, transportation, business types, gas stations, hotels, or restaurants, among others.